-The Lucas Theatre was built in 1921 and is a 1,200 seating venue.
+The Lucas Theatre in Savannah, GA was built in 1921 and is a 1,200 seating venue.
 The theatre still stands where it was built in the 20’s, at 32 Abercorn Street, Savannah Georgia.
 The theatre was renovated and remodeled after it fell into disrepair in the 80’s.
 Currently, the Lucas Theatre shows a variety of classic and unique films along with live stage shows.
 They also offer guided tours of the the theatre and its history.
 You can also arrange to rent out the theatre for private events such as weddings or films shoots.

 Arthur Lucas and architect C.K.
 Howell opened the Lucas Theatre in December 1921.
 The theatre’s design was a culmination of more than two years of collaboration between Lucas and Howell, and combined Lucas’ favorite architectural details from the Greek revival, Adams-inspired, Art Deco and Neoclassical periods.
 Lucas owned more than 40 theatres in the South – six of them in Savannah – but the Lucas was the only one to bear his name.
 From the outset, he intended for the Lucas to be a “prominent amusement palace.”
 He was also very community-oriented.
 He wrote numerous essays about art and the theatre’s place in people’s lives.
 He wrote letters of welcome to new residents and newborn children in Savannah.